The Restructuring Review: United Kingdom - England & Wales

 In Rubin v.
-Eurofinance; Re New Cap Insurance, the Supreme Court confirmed that English courts have a common law power to recognise and grant assistance to foreign insolvency proceedings.
-On the question of enforcing foreign insolvency judgments, however, the Supreme Court held that the English courts will only enforce a foreign judgment against a party that was present in the foreign jurisdiction when the proceedings were commenced, or that made a claim or counterclaim in the foreign proceedings, or that appeared voluntarily in the foreign proceedings, or that otherwise agreed to submit to the foreign jurisdiction.
+Eurofinance and Re New Cap Insurance, the Supreme Court confirmed that English courts have a common law power to recognise and grant assistance to foreign insolvency proceedings.
+On the question of enforcing foreign insolvency judgments, however, the Supreme Court held that the English courts will only enforce a foreign judgment against a party that was present in the foreign jurisdiction when the proceedings were commenced, that made a claim or counterclaim in the foreign proceedings, that appeared voluntarily in the foreign proceedings or that otherwise agreed to submit to the foreign jurisdiction.
 The CBIR does not displace or extend the common law rules prescribing the circumstances in which the English courts would recognise and enforce foreign judgments; as the CBIR did not expressly refer to the enforcement of judgments, the relief provisions under Article 21 could not, therefore, be used as a gateway to the enforcement of foreign judgments.

-In Re OJSC International Bank of Azerbaijan,55 it was held that the CBIR cannot be used to grant a permanent stay preventing the enforcement of English law-governed creditors' rights as a result of a foreign insolvency process.
-In the case, the foreign representative of Azerbaijan's largest bank successfully obtained recognition by the English High Court of an Azerbaijani restructuring proceeding and was granted discretionary relief in the form of an administrative moratorium.
+In Re OJSC International Bank of Azerbaijan,83 it was held that the CBIR cannot be used to grant a permanent stay preventing the enforcement of English law-governed creditors' rights as a result of a foreign insolvency process.
+In that case, the foreign representative of Azerbaijan's largest bank successfully obtained recognition by the English High Court of an Azerbaijani restructuring proceeding and was granted discretionary relief in the form of an administrative moratorium.
 The restructuring plan was subsequently approved by a substantial majority of creditors and by the Azerbaijan courts, and as the English High Court moratorium was due to expire upon the termination of the Azerbaijan restructuring proceeding, the bank applied to the English Court seeking an extension of the moratorium.
 The respondents, who did not vote or participate in the plan, objected to the application on the basis that their English law debt was not discharged by the Azerbaijani process because of the Gibbs rule.
-The respondents argued that they had not submitted to Azerbaijan law and, therefore, retained the right to enforce their claims in England, subject only to the moratorium still in place, which was due to expire.
+The respondents argued that they had not submitted to Azerbaijan law and therefore retained the right to enforce their claims in England, subject only to the moratorium still in place, which was due to expire.

 the Model Law is designed to afford a breathing space only until that stage (of the plan taking effect according to the law by which it is governed).
-Though the 'tool-box' may be deep, the tools should not be deployed to subject a creditor whose rights cannot by the law of this jurisdiction be substantively changed under the law of the plan to restrictions beyond that limit in time.56
+Though the 'tool-box' may be deep, the tools should not be deployed to subject a creditor whose rights cannot by the law of this jurisdiction be substantively changed under the law of the plan to restrictions beyond that limit in time.84

 ii Cross-border protocols